bw-math/bw-math/source/assignments/problems/probability/03_RANDOM_VARIABLES.rst

  	+-------------+------+------+------+
  	| Probability | 0.45 | 0.40 | 0.15 |
  	+-------------+------+------+------+

+Use this information to answer the following questions.

 	a.
 Calculate the expected score for each player.

 	b.
 Suppose that Josephine scores 16 and Crystal scores 17.
 The difference (Josephine minus Crystal) of their scores is -1.
 List all combinations of possible scores for Josephine and Crystal that will produce a difference (Josephine minus Crystal) of -1, and calculate the probability for each combination.

 	c.
 Find the probability that the difference (Josephine minus Crystal) in their scores is -1.

 	d.
 The table below lists all the possible differences in the scores between Josephine and Crystal and some associated probabilities.
+Complete the table and calculate the probability that Crystal’s score will be higher than Josephine’s score.

 .. topic:: Distribution (Josephine minus Crystal)